Skip to content

 Creating an External Wallet#

-You can develop your wallet logic externally using one of the available libraries and the block explorer.
+Develop your wallet logic externally using one of the available libraries and the block explorer.

-Please ensure to take into consideration mempool transactions to avoid double-spending.
+Consider mempool transactions to avoid double-spending.

 Offline Signing#

-Address generation#
+Address Generation#

 curl -X GET "http://localhost:9053/wallet/deriveNextKey" -H "accept: application/json" -H "api_key: hello"

-Address validation#
+Address Validation#

 https://api.ergoplatform.com/transactions/boxes/byAddress/unspent/9gAE5e454UT5s3NB1625u1LynQYPS2XzzBEK4xumvSZdqnXT35M